 Goody’s photo by Talo Pinto with permission (2010)

-Most events for 2020 have been re-purposed but the nonprofits and organizations they benefit still need your support!!
+While most events for 2020 were re-purposed, the nonprofits and organizations they benefit still need your support during 2021 and beyond.

 The North End makes every holiday a fun event.
 We’re famous for Halloween and New Year’s has exploded with the new Idaho Potato Drop at the Idaho Capitol.
 Our Winter holidays are pretty special too.
 Our neighbors along Harrison Boulevard get into the holiday spirit by lighting up historic homes as shown below in these beautiful Michael Falvey photos.

 Hyde Park Candle Lantern Festival

 See all the new Christmas decorations in Hyde Park, make candle lanterns and spend time with your family and neighbors.

 The Candle Lantern Festival is a long-standing tradition in the North end and takes place each year in Historic Hyde Park.
 The festival started in 2004 and is open to all ages with plans to have something for everyone through the evening.
 Activities over the years have included the Random Ladies singers, Santa storytelling at Goody’s, the candle lantern parade up and down 13th Street in Hyde Park and specials at local restaurants.

 Photos below are by yours truly and more from Michael Falvey.